kubedb/docs/docs/guides/postgres/remote-replica/advanced-setup.md

 Cross-cluster WAL streaming is confirmed.

-## Step 9: Failover — Promote the DR Cluster
+## Step 9: Failover — Promote the DR Cluster (London)

 This section simulates a primary region failure.
-Singapore goes down and London is promoted to primary.
+Singapore goes down; London is promoted to primary.

 ### 9.1 Delete the Primary